KeithStjohn

 Imagine that you have severe osteoporosis.
 One day, while grocery shopping you slip and fall in the puddle of water at one end of an aisle.
 Although the fall was not serious, your osteoporosis caused you to break your hip.
 Multiple surgeries are required and you will need to undergo months of physical therapy.
 Should the store be liable for your falls?
 Because of the “eggshell-plaintiff” rule, almost all cases will answer “yes”.
 The rule states that the liable party is responsible regardless of whether the plaintiff was in a pre-accident condition.
 The defendant must compensate the plaintiff for all injuries.
 This means that even if the plaintiff has a pre-existing condition, or if it makes the injury more severe, the defendant must compensate the plaintiff.
 Learn more about foreseeability and intervening causes.

-See also Top Rated Personal Injury Lawyer Gives the Best Counsel
+See also Personal Injury Lawyers: Strategies to Help You Find the Best Lawyer

 Pre-existing injuries are not always a negative